sideffect0/genpass/README.md

 # genpass
-Generate Passwords for app in IRL
+Password Generator for Services in IRL